fl97-mo/Tkinter-UI-designs/DarkModernBlue/README.md

 # DarkModernBlue UI Design

 A modern, dark-themed UI design built with [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).
-The **DarkModernBlue** style is characterised by an anthracite background with blue accents and includes various custom widgets such as a text field (password, scrollable), segmented controls, custom radio buttons, drop-down menus, sliders and more.
+The **DarkModernBlue** style with anthracite background, blue accents and includes various custom widgets such as a text field (password, scrollable), segmented controls, custom radio buttons, drop-down menus, sliders and more.

 ## Features